Day 4: Mallacoota to Narooma

 In the morning, take a swim at Mallacoota's popular Betka Beach or peaceful Secret Beach.
-Prepare for the next leg of your journey with a 300 metre stroll along the Narrows Walk on the stunning Mallacoota Inlet shoreline, or venture further out to Gabo Island, a 13-kilometre boat trip.
-Spy rare plants and animals and climb up for the views from the island's distinct pink granite lighthouse.
+Prepare for the next leg of your journey with a 300-metre stroll along the Narrows Walk on the stunning Mallacoota Inlet shoreline, or venture further out to Gabo Island, a 13-kilometre boat trip.
+Glimpse rare plants and animals and climb up for the views from the island's distinctive pink granite lighthouse.

 Back on land and on the road, it's a short drive north until you cross the border into New South Wales.
 Wind your way along the spectacular Sapphire Coast, taking a gourmet pit stop at Pambula to sample award-winning fresh oysters, or add a side trip to Tathra Beach and surf some waves.

 Once refreshed, sit back for the awe-inspiring coastal strip of rocky coves, bluffs and inlets as you head into Mimosa Rocks National Park, just a few miles down the road.
 Take the opportunity to stop for another swim in the pure lagoons and then relax with a picnic in the early afternoon.